 What do you think of when I say the word peppermint?

-However, besides candy or clearing our breath, peppermint is a wonderful herb that is popular for its vast healing effects.
+We understand that peppermint candy is good for clearing our breath, however, peppermint is known as a wonderful herb that is immensely popular for its vast healing effects.

 Photo by Allison Dinner/the food passi/Corbis

 What is Peppermint?

 “Peppermint is actually a hybrid plant between watermint and spearmint, and indigenous to the Middle East.
 This is a summer-growing, perennial aromatic herb.
 Peppermint is actually a hybrid of Mentha spicata (spearmint) and M. aquatica (watermint).
 The plant grows wild throughout Europe and North America in moist areas and is thought to be of Mediterranean origin.”
 Quote herbalgram

 The Peppermint plant is a quick growing plant, and it’s roots like to spread out so it can be highly invasive.
 Once it establishes itself in a garden, it can be tricky to control its spread.
 The leaves are usually fuzzy and are a dark green with reddish veins.
 When peppermint flowers, it forms tiny purple flowers that grow vertically in the late summer.
 What makes a peppermint plant, a peppermint plant is that it is a source of menthol and menthone.